PacktPublishing/Software-Architecture-with-Cpp/ch07/README.md

 ### Prerequisites

 Install the following software:
-- CMake
+- CMake 3.15
-- Conan
+- Conan 1.34
 - GCC 10

-Assuming you're on Linux, configure a hosacpp Conan profile and remotes by running:
+Assuming you're on Linux, configure a hosacpp Conan profile by running:

 ```bash
 conan profile new hosacpp || true